Seagate/cortx/doc/MeroQuickStart.md

 ### Getting Git / Gerit to Work
-Update Git to the latest version
-With older git version, you might be getting errors with commit hook, like this one:
+Update Git to the latest version with older git version, you might be getting errors with commit hook, like this one:

 > $ git commit